hfz1337/Eruditus/README.md

-/ctf renamechallenge                                 (Rename a challenge) /ctf deletechallenge                                 (Delete a challenge) /ctf pull                                            (Pull unsolved challenges from the CTFd platform) /ctf takenote                                        (Copies the last message into the notes channel) /ctf submit                                          (Submits a flag to CTFd) /ctf remaining                                       (Show remaining time for the CTF) /ctf register                                        (Register a CTFd account)
+/ctf renamechallenge                                 (Rename a challenge) /ctf deletechallenge                                 (Delete a challenge) /ctf pull                                            (Pull unsolved challenges from the CTFd platform) /ctf submit                                          (Submits a flag to CTFd) /ctf remaining                                       (Show remaining time for the CTF) /ctf register                                        (Register a CTFd account)